-Without question the NFL is my favorite professional sport to watch, however there are some commentators that make it unwatchable for a whole litany of reasons.
+Without question the NFL is our favorite professional sport to watch.
+However, there are some commentators that make it unwatchable for a whole litany of reasons.
 It’s almost not a coincidence that most of them are former players that are on my list of least favorite NFL commentators for one reason or another.

 Dierdorf has made a career out of creating new words, saying really obvious things that everyone already knows and acting like a total dork on camera.
 "Dan Dierdork," anyone?